arieh/ThumbsSlides/README.md

 ![Screenshot](http://img130.imageshack.us/img130/2718/screenshottw.png)
 How to use
 ----------
 The class is very strict about its class.
-To make sure you use it correctly, i sudjest you use the CSS files that come with the library.
+To make sure you use it correctly, i suggest you use the CSS files that come with the library.
 In case you want to write up your own class, these are the must have classes:

   * 'thumbs-list' : the thumb's UL element
-  * 'thumbs' : the thumb's LI element
+  * 'thumb' : the thumb's LI element
   * 'list-container' : the list container element (the one that will contain the entire widget)
   * 'subcontainer' : the element that will parent the list itself - *This Element's width will be the carrusell's width - so set it!*
   * 'rightButton' : the 'next' button